WidowMaker Heart Attack Damage is Reduced by Cannabis in Your Blood

 Acute myocardial infarction (MI), commonly known as a heart attack, is the leading cause of cardiovascular-related fatalities.
 It occurs when the arteries supplying the blood to the heart become blocked with a clot (called an infarct).

-This termination of blood supply is deadly because without blood, there is no oxygen, and the underlying heart muscle begins to die.
+This termination of blood supply is deadly.
+Without blood, there is no oxygen, and the underlying heart muscle begins to die.
 Tissue death occurs via a process called ischemia, which means starving of oxygen.
-The larger the area of the heart that becomes ischemic, the greater the chance of the worst possible outcome: total heart failure.
+The larger the area that becomes ischemic, the greater the chance of the worst outcome: total heart failure.
 The WidowMaker kills 80% of its victims precisely because it completely cuts off blood supple.

 One way to better the outcomes for patients would be to improve the tolerance of the heart muscle to ischemia.
 Cannabinoid-based therapy is one of the promising possibilities for accomplishing this.

 Almost three decades ago, it was reported that the heart could be “trained” to withstand periods of ischemia, a phenomenon known as ischemic preconditioning.
-However, in real life, patients need to be treated when they are having a heart attack, and no one is going to volunteer to practice having one.
+However, in real life, patients need to be treated when they are having a heart attack.
+No one is going to volunteer to practice having one.
 These practical roadblocks made the “preconditioning” theory remain exactly that.

 The concept, however, led researchers to develop therapeutic strategies that help patients after they have suffered from an MI.
 It is called “post-conditioning”, and consists of short periods of alternating treatments of low oxygen (ischemia) and normal oxygen (reperfusion), after the heart attack has occurred.